You are a recruiter wondering if you should subscribe to sales navigator vs linkedin recruiter?

 They are both an upgraded search engine that will be much more efficient to the basic linkedin search to look into the linkedin database.

-They also offer additional features that make recruiting and prospecting easier.
+They also offer additional features that make recruiting and linkedin prospecting easier.

 Linkedin Sales Navigator VS Recruiter Pricing

-Linkedin Sales Navigator and Linkedin Recruiter are two linkedin premium services that both offers several levels of memberships.
+Linkedin Sales Navigator and Linkedin Recruiter are two linkedin premium products that both offers several levels of memberships.